Hayona/hayona-cookies/readme.txt

 ### Congratulations!

 By now you're ready to add all kinds of tracking scripts to your site.
 You will need to do this via Google Tag Manager.
-This is easy:

 - [Log in](https://tagmanager.google.com/) and select your site.
 - Click on 'Tags' and click 'New'.